Claim a FREE Intro Lesson 🤙🏼

 Is kitesurfing dangerous?

 Not if you have lessons.
 If you are self teaching, yes.
-(I found this out the hard way, trying to learn from a DVD!)
 To become a kitesurfer, you need to have lessons from a qualified instructor in a safe teaching environment.
 A qualified instructor will run you through all the safety aspects of the sport and once you’ve had your first few lessons, you’ll have a good understanding and appreciation of what the sport can offer, and also an ability to avoid dangerous situations.

 In the past, kite technology wasn’t as safe as it is today.
 With today’s modern kites, safety systems, and Ride Kitesurfing’s teaching techniques, you will be safely enjoying the sport in no time.
 Our instructors teach people from the age of 12 years upwards, in a safe and supportive environment.

-How do you get back in? — I think I would float away
+How do you get back in? — I think I would float/fly away

 First thing is choosing your wind conditions carefully and then knowing the self rescue techniques.
 You learn and practice these two things in your first lesson at Ride Kitesurfing.